 - There is a need to share best practice and CPD not just on new projects, but also on improving and maintaining current activities. - Forestry rural development practitioners spoke about planting schemes and large businesses buying tracts of land can negatively impact communities.
 We heard from owneroccupiers that Forestry schemes have not worked as intended. - Role of young people practices like crofting are part of Scotland's heritage and culture and this is valued however there's a need to encourage new entrants and young people to enter the sector.
 Policymakers need to be cognisant of the age of farmers and the need for new entrants and legacy planning. - Legacy and succession are key problems, farms are becoming too expensive, and support is slow and insufficient.
 Incentives are needed to support new entrants and address being priced out of the market.
 A shift is needed in culture and reconnection with the land.
 Selling produce is too expensive. - Connectivity and the circular economy have huge potential to bring younger people into rural areas.
 This links to points made around wider community impact and the need for wider infrastructure and incentives to keep farmers on islands. - Smaller scale farming is becoming less viable owner-occupiers said smaller-scale is reliant on support and grants and integrated farm managers said that small scale farming is hard to make a living from especially when the system is built for bigger entities but contributes to wider biodiversity.
 We heard that scaling is challenging but there were advocates for a scaled, rather than a one-size-fits-all approach.
 Some participants struggle to find/access support.
 There is a need for an explicit commitment to smaller producers. - Diversification is needed due to difficulty in making a living from farming.
 There's a need for funding for this within the subsidy regime, including funding for supporting ecosystem services, and funding for smaller scale farmers. - Some concerns were raised regarding tenanted land and the relationship between tenant and owner, e.g., where an owner wants a share of profits from a tenant using the land.
 Tenants need more support, both labour and financial, but are not eligible for a lot of support.
 Tenants require significant time and effort to grow/diversify.
-Need incentives for tenants and a more flexible system that protects them. - Area-Based Payments were described by one participant as 'the elephant in the room' They felt that area-based payments do not represent value for money and are discriminatory.
-They emphasised that we have gotten payments wrong in the past, where headage payments caused an increase in stock, and now support is being gamed or changed to match the incentive.
-They felt that public funds should be provided for delivering public goods.
+Need incentives for tenants and a more flexible system that protects them. - It was felt by some that area-based payments do not represent value for money and are discriminatory and that public funds should be provided for delivering public goods.
+The point was made that we have gotten payments wrong in the past, where headage payments caused an increase in stock, and now support is being gamed or changed to match the incentive.